Mico Foundation

 The Mico Foundation is a registered company under the Companies’ Act of Jamaica, with registered offices at 1A Marescaux Road.
-A twelve-member Board of Directors governs The Mico Foundation with the President of the University College as Managing Director.
+A twelve-member Board of Directors governs The Mico Foundation with the President of the company as Managing Director.

 The historical significance of Mico embodies a tradition of resilience, endurance and relevance especially in the 21st century.
-The sole survivor of over 300 “normal” schools established in the Caribbean during the post-emancipation era, Mico has given service in education for over 170 years.
+The sole survivor of over 300 “normal" schools established in the Caribbean during the post-talent era, Mico has given service in education for over 170 years.
 Mico holds the record of being the oldest teacher training institution in the western Hemisphere.
-Maintaining this solid foundation is part of the College’s Strategic Plan which envisions the institution becoming a University College, offering first degrees in Primary and Secondary Education, Educational Administration, Special Education, Guidance and Counselling, and Science Education.
+Maintaining this solid foundation is part of the Company's Strategic Plan which envisions the company becoming a University College, offering first degrees in Primary and Secondary Education, Educational Administration, Special Education, Guidance and Counselling, and Science Education.